fathimariswana/n8n-AI-Automation-projects/README.md

   duplicate posts, logs all actions to Google Sheets, and provides robust error handling for each critical step.
 This automation saves time for marketing teams, ensures content quality through human review, and maintains a transparent log for auditing.

+the pdf attached will give complete walkthrough with the autoamtion did.